 “Soup does seven things.
-It takes away hunger & thirst, fills the stomach, cleans the teeth, makes you sleep, makes you slim, and puts colour on your cheeks”
+It takes away hunger & thirst, fills the stomach, cleans the teeth, makes you sleep, makes you slim, and puts color on your cheeks”

-I think that one of Michael’s favorite things to do is to go to the Olive Garden for all the soup, salad and breadsticks you can eat which is usually 1 bowl of pasta fagiole, salad and two breadsticks so with that in mind I planned checking off 4 Monday to do’s, on the list finish some leftovers, veggie bin dive, finish the mediterranean meatballs that I made for dinner the other night and come up with another pot luck contribution for the cooking club.
+I think that one of Michael’s favorite things to do is to go to the Olive Garden for all the soup, salad, and breadsticks you can eat which is usually 1 bowl of pasta Fagioli, salad, and two breadsticks so with that in mind I planned checking off 4 Monday to do’s, on the list finish some leftovers, veggie bin dive, finish the Mediterranean meatballs that I made for dinner the other night and come up with another pot luck contribution for the cooking club.

 * Note: Today, I added favorite chopped fresh herbs, oregano, basil thyme leaves, parsley, marjoram, and 2 cloves fresh minced garlic.

 Keep in mind that anything goes just remember to add a tomato product of choice for minestrone canned tomatoes, fresh tomatoes, or maybe a little tomato paste.
 Today I was short on canned tomatoes with the exception of a can of fire-roasted and while they might have been good in the soup, my taste buds were not in the mood for a smoky taste so I diced a couple of fresh tomatoes, added 1 tablespoon tomato paste and 2 tablespoons sun-dried tomato bruschetta for a deep tomato flavor.